mwillsey/mwillsey.github.io/index.md

 ## News

+- 2021 May
+  - I defended my PhD!
+You can find my thesis [here](//mwillsey.com/thesis/thesis.pdf).
+    I'll be staying on as a postdoc to work on [`egg`] and related projects.
 - 2021 Jan
   - Our [paper](/papers/tensat) applying `egg` to deep learning graph rewriting will appear at [MLSys 2021](https://mlsys.org/Conferences/2021).